Seán MacEntee: Early life

 Born as John McEntee at 47 King Street, Belfast on 23 August 1889, the son of James McEntee, a publican, and his wife, Mary Owens, both of whom were from Monaghan.
 In 1901 and 1911, the family's address was 49 King Street.
 James McEntee was a prominent Nationalist member of Belfast Corporation and a close friend of Joe Devlin MP.

 MacEntee was educated at St Mary's Christian Brothers School, St Malachy's College and the Belfast Municipal College of Technology where he qualified as an electrical engineer.
 His early political involvement was with the Irish Socialist Republican Party in Belfast city.
 He quickly rose through the ranks of the trade union movement becoming junior representative in the city's shipyards.
 Following his education MacEntee worked as an engineer in Dundalk, County Louth, and was involved in the establishment of a local corps of the Irish Volunteers in the town.
 He mobilised in Dundalk and fought in the General Post Office Garrison in the Easter Rising in 1916.
 He was sentenced to death for his part in the rising.
 This sentence was later commuted to life imprisonment.
-MacEntee was released in the general amnesty in 1917, and was later elected a member of the National Executives of both Sinn Féin and the Irish Volunteers in October 1917.
+MacEntee was released in the general amnesty in 1917 and was later elected a member of the National Executives of both Sinn Féin and the Irish Volunteers in October 1917.
 MacEntee was later elected Sinn Féin Member of Parliament (MP) for Monaghan South at the 1918 general election.

 Rebellion years

 An attempt to develop his career as a consulting engineer in Belfast was interrupted by the War of Independence in 1919.
-MacEntee served as Vice-Commandant of the Belfast Brigade of the Irish Republican Army.
+MacEntee served as Acting Commandant and Vice-Commandant of the Irish Republican Armys Belfast Brigade.
 He was also a member of the Volunteer Executive, a sort of Cabinet and Directory for the Minister for Defence and the HQ Staff But MacEntee remained one of the few Sinn Féiners from the north.
 On 6 August 1920, MacEntee presented 'a Memorial' lecture to the Dáil from the Belfast Corporation.
 He told the Dáil it was the only custodian of public order, and that a Nationalist pogrom was taking place, he advised them to fight Belfast.
 The Dáil government's policy was dubbedHibernia Irredenta or 'Greening Ireland'.
 Sean MacEntee was asked to resign his South Monaghan seat, after voting against a bunting celebration in Lurgan to mark the signing of the Anglo-Irish Treaty.